pingcap/docs-cn/v3.0/reference/tidb-binlog/deploy.md

         port = 3306

         [syncer.to.checkpoint]
-        # When the downstream is MySQL or TiDB, this option can be enabled to change the database that holds the checkpoint
+        # When the checkpoint type is "mysql" or "tidb", this option can be enabled to change the database that saves the checkpoint
         # schema = "tidb_binlog"
+        # Currently only the "mysql" and "tidb" checkpoint types are supported
+        # You can remove the comment tag to control where to save the checkpoint
+        # The default method of saving the checkpoint for the downstream db-type:
+        # mysql/tidb -> in the downstream MySQL or TiDB database
+        # file/kafka -> file in `data-dir`
+        # type = "mysql"
+        # host = "127.0.0.1"
+        # user = "root"
+        # password = ""
+        # port = 3306

         # the directory where the binlog file is stored when `db-type` is set to `file`
         # [syncer.to]